Ronald J. Brachman: Education

 Brachman earned his B.S.E.E. degree from Princeton University, and his S.M. and Ph.D. degrees from Harvard University.

 Career

 Prior to working at Yahoo!, Brachman worked at DARPA as the Director of the Information Processing Techniques Office (IPTO), one of DARPA's eight offices at the time.
 While at IPTO, he helped develop DARPA's Cognitive Systems research efforts.
 Before that, he worked at AT&T Bell Laboratories (Murray Hill, New Jersey) as the Head of the Artificial Intelligence Principles Research Department (2004) and Director of the Software and Systems Research Laboratory.
 When AT&T split with Lucent in 1996, he became Communications Services Research Vice President and was one of the founders of AT&T Labs.

-He is considered by some to be the godfather of Description Logic, the logic-based knowledge representation formalism underlying the Web Ontology Language OWL.]
+He is considered by some to be the godfather of description logic, the logic-based knowledge representation formalism underlying the Web Ontology Language OWL.
+He was elected a Fellow of the Association for the Advancement of Artificial Intelligence in 1990.

-He was a resident of Westfield, NJ.
+He was a resident of Westfield, New Jersey.